For those who absolutely need to visit their branch, we reveal which banks are open and when.

 Halifax has revealed its branches will remain open whenever possible between 9:30am to 3:30pm, Monday to Friday.
 No branches will be open at the weekends until further notice and the mobile branch service is currently suspended.

 Unfortunately, some branches may have temporarily closed, so it’s best to contact your local branch to make sure it’s still open.
-You can find the branch finder here and details of what you can do online.
+You can find the branch finder here.

 Most HSBC branches are open but opening times vary, while all banks are closed on Saturdays and Sundays until further notice.